openstack/kolla/doc/image-building.rst

         && pip --no-cache-dir install networking-cisco
     {% endblock %}

-Acute readers may notice there is one problem with this however.
+Astute readers may notice there is one problem with this however.
 Assuming nothing else in the Dockerfile changes for a period of time, the above ``RUN`` statement will be cached by Docker, meaning new commits added to the Git repository may be missed on subsequent builds.
 To solve this the Kolla build